2011–12 AHL season: Regular season

-The 2011–12 season will feature scheduling changes in the regular season and post season.
-The major change will be the elimination of four games and extending the season by a week.
-The reasoning behind the change is to eliminate teams having to play four games in five nights.
-This will bring the total number of games for each team to 76.
-To accomplish that, the league has decided to add an additional week to the season.
+The 2011–12 season would feature scheduling changes in the regular season and post season.
+The major change would be the elimination of four games and extending the season by a week.
+The reasoning behind the change was to eliminate teams having to play four games in five nights.
+This would bring the total number of games for each team to 76.
+To accomplish that, the league decided to add an additional week to the season.

 On July 5, 2011, the league's new realignment was revealed.
 The league moved from having four divisions of seven/eight teams to six even divisions of five teams, similar to that of the NHL.
-The Western Conference consists of the West, Midwest, and North divisions; the Eastern Conference consists of the Atlantic, Northeast, and East divisions.
-As a result of the Manitoba Moose relocating to St. John's, they have switched to the Eastern Conference, while the Charlotte Checkers have moved to the Western Conference.
+The Western Conference consisted of the West, Midwest, and North divisions; the Eastern Conference consisted of the Atlantic, Northeast, and East divisions.
+As a result of the Manitoba Moose relocating to St. John's, they switched over to the Eastern Conference, while the Charlotte Checkers moved over to the Western Conference.

 The third installment of the AHL Outdoor Classic took place in Canada, with the Hamilton Bulldogs hosting the Toronto Marlies in a regional rivalry game at Ivor Wynne Stadium on January 21.
 The Marlies won the game 7–2 in front of a crowd of 20,565 spectators.
 This marks the first time the event has been played in Canada, and the event was moved up to the third weekend in January, instead of the third weekend in February as it has been in previous years.
 In addition to this game, another outdoor AHL game, between the Hershey Bears and the Adirondack Phantoms, took place as part of the 2012 NHL Winter Classic festivities on January 6, 2012.
 The Phantoms won that game 4–3 in overtime, and an AHL attendance record was set as the game drew a crowd of 45,653 fans.

 The Norfolk Admirals set a professional hockey record with 28 consecutive wins.